railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 All the Elements of a Complete Workflow
 =======================================

-The supplier order is the document that lets you manage price negotiations, control supplier invoices, handle goods receipts and synchronize all of these documents.
+The supplier or purchase order is the document that lets you manage price negotiations, control supplier invoices, handle goods receipts and synchronize all of these documents.

-Start by looking at the following order workflow:
+Let us start by looking at the following order workflow:

 #.
 Price request to the supplier,